AbsaOSS/release-notes-presence-check/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Spike
+name: Feature request
-about: Issue template for spikes, research and investigation tasks
+about: Suggest an idea for the project
-labels: 'spike'
+labels: 'enhancement'
-type: 'Task'
+type: 'Feature'
 ---

 [//]: # (Template version v1.0.0)

 ## Background
-A clear and concise description of the problem or a topic we need to understand.
+A clear and concise description of where the limitation lies.

-Feel free to add information about why it's needed and what assumptions you have at the moment.

-## Questions To Answer
+## Feature

-1.
-2.
-3.
+A description of the requested feature.

 ## Business Value
-The business value of the requested investigation.
+The business value of the requested feature.

-## Desired Outcome
+## Example [Optional]
-The list of desired outcomes of this spike ticket.

-### Tasks
-- [ ] Questions have been answered or we have a clearer idea of how to get to our goal
-- [ ] Discussion with the team
-- [ ] Documentation
-- [ ] Create recommendations and new implementation tickets
-- [ ] item here..
+A simple example if applicable.

-## Additional Info/Resources [Optional]
+## Proposed Solution [Optional]
+Solution Ideas:
 1.
 2.
 3.